ShifaSaiyad/Online-Food-Ordering-System-Python-Flask-/README.md

 🍽️ Online Food Ordering System (Python Flask)

-Online Food Ordering System is a basic web application developed using **Python Flask** and SQLite as part of my learning journey.
-The project allows users to browse food items, place orders, and download an order receipt in PDF format.
-It includes an admin panel to manage the food menu and view customer orders.
+**Online Food Ordering System** is a basic web application developed using **Python Flask** and **SQLite** as part of my learning journey.
+The project allows users to browse food items, place orders, and download an **order receipt in PDF format**.
+It includes an **admin panel** to manage the food menu and view customer orders.
 This project helped me understand Flask fundamentals, database operations, and basic web application workflow.

-This repository contains a beginner-friendly Flask project that can be accessed, cloned, and executed locally for learning and practice purposes.
+This repository contains a **beginner-friendly** Flask project that can be accessed, cloned, and executed locally for learning and practice purposes.

 <pre>
-🛠️ Technologies Used
+🛠️ **Technologies Used**

 Backend: Python, Flask
 Frontend: HTML, CSS, Bootstrap